BIG NEWS: Scrapingdog is collaborating with Serpdog.

 mkdir coding

-pip install selenium
+pip install requests

 pip install beautifulsoup4

-What data we are going to extract?
+What are we going to scrape?

 I have decided to scrape the following data points: